peterducai/etcd-tools/best_practices_book.md

 ## Pods

 Don't use naked Pods (that is, Pods not bound to a ReplicaSet or Deployment) if you can avoid it.
+Re-evaluate if pod doesn't use too many secrets or secrets too big (like certificates).

 ## Readiness and Liveness Probes